klipanmali/SpringBootHelloWorld/README.md

   - @Configuration - class annotated with this annotation is used to create beans from some third party classes
   - @ControlerAdvice - handles exceptions globally, annotated class is central place to implement exception handling for every single exception(@ExceptionHandler)
+  - @EnableAdminServer - is used to make your as Admin Server to monitor all other microservices.
   - @EnableAutoConfiguration - Spring Boot automatically configures your application based on the dependences you have added
   - @EnableEurekaServer - make your Spring Boot application acts as a Eureka Server
   - @EnableEurekaClient - makes your Spring Boot application act as a Eureka client.